 When the Portuguese Way enters Galicia, two different routes emerge from it, but the best route starts from Tui, in the province of Pontevedra, and ends in Santiago de Compostela.
 This route has 73 miles that can be done comfortably in 5 or 6 days.

-If you walk the Portuguese Way, you can go through the 239 miles (385 km) in 25 stages.
-If you choose to do the Camino by bike, the stages will be 5 in total.
+If you choose to walk the Portuguese Way, you can go through the 239 miles (620 km) in 25 stages.
+If you choose to do the Camino by bike, you can choose the alternative along the coast: the stages will be 5 in total.